 Baby steps: Irish co-founded infant formula firm raises $15m

-European-style organic formula proving to be a huge hit in North America
+Bobbie’s European-style organic product proving to be huge hit in North America

 Bobbie co-founders Laura Modi and Sarah Hardy